agbrs/agb/book/src/setup/windows.md

 # Windows setup

-This guide has been tested on Windows 11 using PowerShell with elevated rights _(dont use cmd)_.
+This guide has been tested on Windows 11 using PowerShell with elevated rights _(don't use cmd)_.

 # 1. Install a recent version of rust